apache/logging-log4j-audit/log4j-catalog/log4j-catalog-war/src/site/markdown/index.md

     limitations under the License.
 -->

-# Log4j Audit API
+# Log4j Audit Catalog Editor

-The Log4j Audit API provides the event interfaces that applications should use when logging audit events.
+The Log4j Audit Catalog Editor module generates the web application used to edit the Log4j Audit Catalog.

 ## Requirements